 by Robert Thomas www.InverseCondemnation.com

-The Hawaii Supreme Court July 9 by a 4-1 margin issued an opinion that has fundamentally rewritten Hawaii land use law.
-In County of Hawaii v.
-Ala Loop Homeowners, No. 27707 (cert. granted Sep.
-2, 2009), the four-Justice majority in an 81-page opinion authored by Justice Recktenwald held "[w]e further conclude that article XI, section 9 of the Hawai'i Constitution creates a private right of action to enforce chapter 205 in the circumstances of this case."
+The State (actually Wai Ola/Waters of Life, the defunct charter school) has asked the Hawaii Supreme Court to reconsider its decision in County of Hawaii v.
+Ala Loop Homeowners, No. 27707 (July 9, 2010).
+In that case, the court held "[w]e further conclude that article XI, section 9 of the Hawai'i Constitution creates a private right of action to enforce chapter 205 in the circumstances of this case."
 Slip op. at 4.